systelab/systelab-components/README.md

 # systelab-components

 Library with common UI components to speed up your Angular developments.
 You can take a look to the components in our showcase at https://systelab.github.io/components.

-Read the documentation at https://github.com/systelab/systelab-components/tree/master/projects/systelab-components
+Please, read the documentation at https://github.com/systelab/systelab-components/tree/master/projects/systelab-components

 ## Working with the repo